mncmb/ninevox/mallab/readme.md

 [REToolkit](https://github.com/mentebinaria/retoolkit) is downloaded during the setup of the box.
 You have to install it manually after download, or use another tool suite (see section `other tool suites`).

-**IMPORTANT!**
+# **IMPORTANT!**
-- Disable netAdapter of the control interface (NAT interface / Network Adapter 1) after successful deployment!
+- Make sure to disable netAdapter of the control interface (NAT interface / Network Adapter 1) after successful deployment!
- - Otherwise malware might have access to the internet and to your internal network ressources!
+- via this adapter malware could access internet ressources and potentially ressources on your internal network, so turn it off / make sure to know what you are doing

 ![disable_netadapter](../pics/disable_netadapter.jpg)

 The `Devices > Network` menu is available from the context menu of a VM.
-There you can **disable the interface by left-clicking** on it.
+Here you can **disable the interface by left-clicking** on it.

 ## getting files in and out
 Virtualbox has a File Manager, which behaves like an inbuilt FTP client.
 You can access the File Manager from the VM context menu `Machine > File Manager`.